Quickstart Guide

 Review your database and its data model

-Open the Visulate for Oracle UI (using the load balancer IP address assigned by the Ingress).
+Open the Visulate for Oracle UI.
 Click on the Database dropdown list.
-You should see an entry called “vis13”.
-Select the value and wait for database report to run (may take a couple of seconds).
+You should see an entry called “testdb”.
+Select the value and wait for the database report to run (may take a couple of seconds).
 The results will appear below the selection form.
 Scroll down the page to review.

 Visulate Opening Screen